keomony/CV/README.md

 ## Keomony Khun

 After raising a child, I rediscovered my passion for technology and building great products.
-I am currently training at Makers Academy to develop best practices in software craftsmanship.
+I have graduated from Makers Academy, a bootcamp, in which I was trained to develop best practices in software craftsmanship.
 I am looking for an environment which allows me to contribute and grow as an individual and as a developer.

 ## Skills